skunne/pointcloudregistration/tests/esf/README.md

 Give metadata files as commandline arguments.

 If you use the metadata files from `../../metadata`, then it is important to run binary from `../../`

+The binary will output the matrix of distances between the ESF descriptors of every point cloud.

 ~~~~
 cd ../..